The Rivers and Islands

 Only 10 minutes boat ride west of the lodge, the Glyde River offers fantastic fishing.

-Fed by the Arafura Swamp, this location fires during the ‘Run Off’ period (March to June) as the floodplains empty into the river system.
+Fed by the Arafura Swamp, this location fires with Barramundi during the ‘Run Off’ period (March to June) as the floodplains empty into the river system.

-From the mouth to the upper reaches, the Glyde provides numerous creeks, drains and rock bars, which are home to big Barramundi and Threadfin Salmon and you are a great chance of joining the ‘1 Metre Barra’ club!
+From the mouth to the upper reaches, the Glyde provides numerous creeks, drains and rock bars, which are home to big Barramundi and Threadfin Salmon – meaning you are a chance of joining the ‘1 Metre Barra’ club fishing in this system.

 The Woolen River & Hutchinson Strait